Aceria chondrillae

-Aceria chondrillae (chondrilla gall mite, skeletonweed gall mite) is a gall forming deuterogynous, eriophyid (mite) often used as a biological control of the noxious weed, Chondrilla juncea (Rush skeletonweed), a highly competitive herbaceous perennial composite found in Europe, Asia, Australia and North America.
+Aceria chondrillae (chondrilla gall mite, skeletonweed gall mite) is a gall-forming deuterogynous eriophyid mite.
+It is often used as a biological control of the noxious weed Chondrilla juncea (rush skeletonweed), a highly competitive herbaceous perennial composite found in Europe, Asia, Australia and North America.

 Biological description

 At maturity, mites are yellowish orange in colour, with females ranging from 0.19-0.26 mm in length with the males slightly smaller at, 0.165-0.180 mm.
 Except for genitalia male and female mites are externally similar.
 Larvae are smaller than the adults and distinguished by a humpback and exhibit no external genitalia.
 Eggs are soft, round, 0.04mm in diameter and at first colorless but later light orange.
 Mite growth and development is dependent on environmental and climatic conditions.
 A. chondrillae have an average generation cycle of 10 days.

 Impact on chondrilla

 The chondrilla plant exhibits galls when infested by A. chondrillae.
 These galls appear as clusters of tiny, hyperplastic buds reaching a size of 1.5–2 cm in diameter, and in some cases up to 5 cm.
 Hundreds of mites can be contained within each gall.

 The development of the galls impede the health, growth, and reproduction abilities of the plant by: